 Basilica Palladiana of Vicenza & Jewelry Museum

-The Basilica Palladiana in Vicenza is a cultural and exhibition center housed in a 16th century architectural masterpiece by Andrea Palladio, which also accommodates the Museo del Gioello (Jewelry Museum), one of the rare museums exclusively dedicated to jewels.
+The Basilica Palladiana in Vicenza is a cultural and exhibition center housed in a 16th-century architectural masterpiece by Andrea Palladio, which also accommodates the Museo del Gioiello (Jewelry Museum), one of the few museums exclusively dedicated to jewels.

 Originally built in the 15th century as a courthouse and administrative building with stores on the ground level (a truly mixed-use building as we would call it today) and known as Palazzo della Ragione, the imposing Basilica Palladiana was re-designed by famous Renaissance architect Andrea Palladio (hence its name) in the mid-16th century.